Southeast Power Link

-- The route from Scott Substation to the northern existing transmission corridor is anticipated to complete construction and be in-service April 2023.
+- The route from Scott Substation to the northern existing transmission corridor went into service in April 2023.

-- July 2023-April 2024: Substation Physical Construction (infrastructure work inside Scott Substation)
+- July 2023–April 2024: Transmission construction work inside Scott Substation

 - In Progress–January 2024: Grading and site prep work for construction access and setup, and pole laydown areas